afnog/sse/index.md

 ### Prerequisites

-Experience using and administering *NIX Servers, Name Servers, Web Servers and Mail Servers.
+Experience using and administering *NIX Servers, Name Servers, Web Servers, Mail Servers and similar services.
 Knowledge of Networking is a plus!

 ### Help!